Here Comes the Rain Again

-"Here Comes the Rain Again" is a 1983 song by British duo Eurythmics and the opening track from their third studio album Touch.
+"Here Comes the Rain Again" is a song by British duo Eurythmics and the opening track from their third studio album, Touch (1983).
 It was written by group members Annie Lennox and David A. Stewart and produced by Stewart.
 The song was released on 13 January 1984 as the album's third single in the UK and in the United States as the first single.

-It became Eurythmics' second top 10 U.S. hit, peaking at number four on the Billboard Hot 100.
-"Here Comes the Rain Again" hit number eight in the UK Singles Chart, becoming their fifth consecutive top 10 single in their home country.
+It became Eurythmics' second top-ten US song, peaking at number four on the Billboard Hot 100.
+"Here Comes the Rain Again" reached number eight in the UK Singles Chart, becoming their fifth consecutive top-ten single in their home country.